rhysd/Tui/README.md

 - User defined CSS and [Themes](#themes)
 - User defined tweet filters written in JavaScript as commonjs modules ([plugins](#plugins))
 - Various keymaps to do many things only with keyboard
-- You can choose menu bar window or normal window
+- You can choose menu bar window, (split view) fullscreen or normal window
 - Available on macOS, Linux and Windows

 All links outside https://mobile.twitter.com in tweets are opened in an external browser.